(214) 390-7947 (Overseas Callers)

 Can I buy a SIM card in Ecuador?

-Yes, you can buy a local SIM card in Ecuador at the local shops near your accommodations and project sites.
+Yes, you can buy a local SIM card in Ecuador at the local shops near your accommodation and project sites.
 You will need to have your original passport and one ID photo for documentation.
 Again, check with your provider before leaving to be sure your phone will function with the foreign SIM.

 How can I get internet services?